 Fermentation in Industry

 As a biotechnological processes that largely cultivate microorganisms from renewable feedstocks, fermentation is becoming increasingly popular for sustainable production from a wide range of applications.
 In order to reduce our dependence on chemicals and fossil fuel products, many industries have begun using fermentation technique to manufacture commercial products.
-Fermentation are now used to produce different types of products in various industries, including but not limited to:
+Fermentation are now used to produce different types of products in various industries.

 • Food Industry